-This section offers an overview of the sources and methods employed in generating estimates of CHS intangible assets for India, also illustrating the main challenges and methodological strategies followed so far.
-The goal is to generate estimates for both intangible assets already included in the assets boundary of national accounts - Software and databases, R&D and Other Intellectual Property Products - as well as for those assets not yet included in GDP, namely Brand, Design, Organizational Capital and Financial product development.
-The estimates for India refer to the total economy over the years 2011-2020.
-Notice that the Indian data sources refer to the fiscal year, July to June.
-Therefore, 2011 stands for July 2011 to June 2012, and so on.
+This section offers an overview of the sources and methods employed in generating estimates of investment in intangible assets for India, also illustrating the main challenges and methodological strategies followed so far.
+The goal is to generate estimates for both intangible assets already included in the assets boundary of national accounts - Software and databases, R&D and Other Intellectual Property Products - as well as for those assets not included in GDP, namely Brand, Design, Organizational Capital and Financial product development.
+The estimates for India refer to the total economy over the years 2011-2022.
+Notice that the Indian data sources refer to the fiscal year, April to March.
+Therefore, 2011 stands for April 2011 to March 2012, and so on.